thomasgouveia/rik/CONTRIBUTING.md

-# Contributing to RIK
+# Contributing guide

-To be defined
+This section is under construction.